bmdako/docker_demo/README.md

 sudo docker push bmdako/docker_demo
 ```

+Now

 ### Step 3: Run a container

 Next up is actually deploying and running a container based on an image.
 This is the cool part: We don't need to install anything but Docker.
 Docker downloads the image if it's not available locally.
-And because the image has Node installed and our code, there's nothing else we need to install.

-Just make sure that HCL has opened for HTTPS traffic from the server to the Docker Hub registry.
+And because the image has our project and Node installed, there's nothing else we need to install.
+(Just make sure HCL has opened for outgoing HTTPS traffic from the server.)

 Use SSH to log into the server and run the following command: